veggerby/useless-box/README.md

 # Useless Box

+The non-attributed and non-adapted work in this repository is licensed under the [MIT LIcense](https://opensource.org/license/mit).

+All files in [adjusted folder](./resources/adjusted/) are apapted work from @balassy 3D models on Thingiverse and are licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).

+## Attribution

+This concept and 3D model for the enclosure, mechanical and eletronic design is based on [useless-box](https://github.com/balassy/useless-box/) by György Balássy (@balassy),

+All source code has been created from scratch.

-This is a further development of [useless-box](https://github.com/balassy/useless-box/) by @balassy.
-3D Sketches available on [Thingiverse](https://www.thingiverse.com/thing:3856965), with [local copy](./resources/Smart%20Useless%20Box%20with%20ESP8266%20and%20Gesture%20Sensor%20-%203856965.zip).
+3D Sketches available on [Thingiverse](https://www.thingiverse.com/thing:3856965), with [local copy](./resources/Smart%20Useless%20Box%20with%20ESP8266%20and%20Gesture%20Sensor%20-%203856965.zip) and extracted [here](./resources/originals/3d-print/).
+These files are licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) attributed to @balassy.

-Fork with SCAD files [useful-box](https://github.com/JesusSave/useful-box).
+The included [Fritzing schematics](./resources/originals/Useless-Box-Shield-v1.fzz) are directly from the [GitHub repository](https://github.com/balassy/useless-box/blob/master/wiring/Useless-Box-Shield-v1.fzz) and licesed under [MIT LIcense](https://opensource.org/license/mit) attributed to György Balássy (@balassy).

 ## Firnware